ChiLiubio/microeco/README.md

 Put R in the computer env PATH, for example your_directory\R-4.1.0\bin\x64

-Open RStudio...Tools...Global Options...Packages, select the appropriate mirror in Primary CRAN repository.
+Open RStudio -> Tools -> Global Options -> Packages, select the appropriate mirror in Primary CRAN repository.

 ## Install microeco